 - Open space areas within Maryfields Estate are to be generally provided in accordance with Figure 13.5 (Open Space Areas), including connection with pedestrian and bicycle pathways.
-Specific controls for each open space area are provided in Table 13.1. - Open space areas are to be progressively embellished and managed by the developer at no cost to Council in conjunction with the development of the corresponding stage of Maryfields Estate. - 3.
+Specific controls for each open space area are provided in Table 13.1. - 2.
+Open space areas are to be progressively embellished and managed by the developer at no cost to Council in conjunction with the development of the corresponding stage of Maryfields Estate. - 3.
 Native vegetation within open space areas and riparian corridors are to be rehabilitated and managed in accordance with a Vegetation Management Plan (VMP) prepared by a suitably qualified environmental consultant in accordance with Council's Guide for the preparation of Vegetation Management Plans.
-VMPs for Stages 1A (Seniors Living), 1B (Business Park) and 3 (Heritage Precinct) are to be submitted with the initial development application for subdivision or development works for each of these precincts.
+VMPs for each staged precinct are to be submitted with the initial development application for subdivision or development works.